Disavie/texteditor/README.md

 commit #5 <br />
 NOW IS PROPERLY SPAM PROOF <br />
-there is still some weirdness in the get_curs_pos function where spamming can cause the cursor to fall behind <br />
+there is still some weirdness in the get.curs.pos function where spamming can cause the cursor to fall behind <br />
 color support <br />
 there is also weirdness with rightside horizontal scrolling <br />--mimic common vim motions (ex hjkl wW bB hjkl dd i oO <ESC> f) <br />